View the updates below on various topics. Please note these FAQ's will be updated soon as new information becomes available.

 What types of events will happen?

-Events will happen virtually, on social media, as a do-it-yourself activity, and in small groups.
+Events will happen in person, and in small groups.
 Many small-group events will require a reservation.
-Student will be able to find all of our events on Collegiate Link.
+Students will be able to find all of our events on Collegiate Link.
+The university will continue to monitor local conditions and recommendations from the CDC, APH and our medical advisors to advise and adjust for event operations accordingly.

 Will we be able to participate in large university events such as Hillfest, Homecoming, Topper Nights and The Big Event?

-Under the current guidelines groups are limited to 10 or less.
+Under the current university guidelines groups are limited to 40 or less.
 We will evaluate our large-scale programs for options in the spring.

 Can I still get a class ring?